 May 19, 2016 – Ecuador

 The opening exposition for my recent paintings was scheduled for May 18 at the Museo Bahia de Caraquez.
-Because of last month’s earthquake, the show was postponed until a later date.
+Last month’s earthquake hurled the entire coast into a survival mode, and the show will eventually resume at a much-later date/year.

 We realized that one’s Spanish skills improve when listening with acute attention to rapid-fire Spanish on late-night radio.
 Lots of callers were phoning the stations to report their experiences.
 After listening for over an hour, we decided to retreat to the house and go back to sleep.
 For the next two days, we hoped that all was OK on the coast.
 Now online, I see that two more earthquake hit that same day: